Amirhosein-javadi/Amirhosein-javadi.github.io/_pages/courseprojects.md

 Once the model was trained and validated, I ran it with a set of test images to evaluate its performance in real-world scenarios.
 By analyzing the detection results and assessing metrics such as precision, recall, and accuracy, I assessed the effectiveness of the face detection model.

-Overall, this project showcases the practical application of the HOG descriptor for face detection and demonstrates its efficacy in accurately identifying facial regions within images.
-This work contributes to the broader field of computer vision by providing a reliable method for detecting faces in diverse visual contexts.

 <p align="center">
   <img src="../images/melli-detected-faces.jpg" width="450">
 </p>